mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/UtilizingFetchConditions.md

 ## Stale When Revalidate

 `QueryStore` has a notion of stale-when-revalidate when fetching data.
-When a new subscriber is added to the store via `subscribe`, the store will refetch the data if both `isStale` and `isAutomaticFetchingEnabled` are true.
+When a new subscriber is added to the store via ``QueryStore/subscribe(with:)-7rsdv``, the store will refetch the data if both ``QueryStore/isStale`` and ``QueryStore/isAutomaticFetchingEnabled`` are true.
 You can control the value of `isStale` via a `FetchCondition`.

 ```swift
 import Combine